Meet our Teachers

 Mr Bushnell enjoys the challenge of making his students think critically about the past.
 He finds the various global perspectives that many of Cobham Hall’s students bring to the classroom particularly interesting.
 He is often impressed by the girls’ knowledge of current affairs and how they often try relate their study of the past to contemporary events.

 In his spare time he enjoys socialising with friends, visits to the cinema and travelling.
 He is currently becoming obsessed with American history which he uses as a convenient excuse to justify holidays to the USA.
 At some point in the future he would like study History at postgraduate level but perhaps that ambition may have to wait until retirement!

-Miss Jessica Caro Quintana - Teacher of Spanish
+Miss Jessica Caro Quintana - Head of Languages Faculty, Teacher of Spanish

 Spanish born and raised, Miss Caro moved to England in 2007.
 She graduated with a BSc in English from the University of Valencia in Spain (spending a year of her degree studying at the University of Leicester in England) and completed a PGCE in Modern Foreign Languages at University College Marjon in Plymouth.
 Miss Caro completed her NQT year teaching Spanish and French at another independent school in Kent before joining Cobham Hall as a Spanish teacher in 2009.
 A year later, Miss Caro also took on the role of Round Square Representative for the School.

 Miss Caro’s interest for languages started at age four, when while visiting a zoo, she met another girl she could not understand.
 Upset because she did not know what the girl was saying, Miss Caro inquisitively asked her parents for an explanation.
 They explained that people in other countries speak other languages.
 She then asked her parents for lessons to understand the girl and a month later, she started English lessons with a tutor.
 The first question Miss Caro asked her tutor was what ‘rabbit’ meant, the only word she could remember the girl saying.